-As a summer intern for OCT in 2013 and 2015, Steve focused primarily on land management, doing trail maintenance and habitat restoration.
-This experience enables him to “ground-truth” the land management work he now oversees as part of his broad responsibilities as director of the Trust.
-After graduating from Colby College, where he majored in Environmental Science with a conservation biology concentration, Steve spent two years in the sustainable seafood industry—as a commercial salmon fisherman in Southeast Alaska, head fishmonger at a Boston seafood market, and most recently an oyster farmer in Barnstable.
+Steve returned to OCT in 2018 to assume the post of director, after interning at the Trust in 2013 and 2015.
+As director, he has worked to prioritize land management and restoration needs on OCT properties, and helped determine where to direct the organization’s limited resources most efficiently toward these needs.
+As we seek to acquire new lands, Steve has worked to identify opportunities where land acquisition warrants the efforts and expense that these projects now demand.
+Another focus is continuing to grow the Trust’s membership as its scope of work expands.
+After graduating from Colby College, where he majored in Environmental Science with a concentration in conservation biology, Steve spent two years in the sustainable seafood industry—as a commercial salmon fisherman in Southeast Alaska, head fishmonger at a Boston seafood market, and an oyster farmer in Barnstable.
 He has also worked for Mass Audubon in Wellfleet as a coastal waterbird technician.
-He grew up north of Boston, spent childhood summers in Orleans, and is excited to have relocated to the Cape full-time.
-He assumed the post of director in early 2018.
+He grew up north of Boston, spent childhood summers in Orleans, and feels very fortunate to live and work on Cape Cod.

 Land Stewardship Coordinator